oauthstuff/draft-oauth-par/main.md

 # "request" Parameter

 Clients MAY use the `request` parameter as defined in JAR to push a request object to the AS.
-This will allow both the Client & the AS to store the request object for the purposes of cryptographically confirmed non-repudiation.
+This will allow both the Client and the AS to store the request object for the purposes of cryptographically confirmed non-repudiation.

 The rules for signing and encryption of the request object as defined in JAR [@!I-D.ietf-oauth-jwsreq] apply.

+Clients MUST NOT combine other authorization request parameters with the `request` parameter at the pushed authorization request endpoint.

 The following is an example of a request using a signed request object.
 The client is authenticated using its client secret `BASIC` authorization: